Simple construction, analysis and modification of binary data.

 This module works in both Python 2.7 and Python 3.

-If you have downloaded and unzipped the package then you need to run the setup.py script with the ‘install’ argument:
+Alternatively if you have downloaded and unzipped the package then you need to run the setup.py script with the ‘install’ argument:

 python setup.py install